A collection of general and care information for your peafowl.

 White eye- The black eye of the tail feathers will be white (or have white spots).
 Some birds can be white-eye without displaying white eyes.

-All of these find their doubles in being crossed with green (I think muticus?) to create spalding birds in other words, impure muticus birds also called hybrids (although these hybrids are unlike most hybrids, and are fertile).
+All of these find their doubles in being crossed with greens to create spalding birds in other words, impure muticus birds also called hybrids (although these hybrids are unlike most hybrids, and are fertile).
 The term 'emerald' refers to a spalding that has 75%+ green blood from any muticus subspecies.

 The greens are the second species of peafowl.
 There are three sub-species:

-So far no mutations have shown up in the green species, the mutations are mutations in the india blue genes.
+So far no mutations in color or pattern have shown up in the green species.

 Please note: There is one more species of peafowl, called the Congo Peafowl but these are endangered and are not commercially available, nor is much known about them at this time.

 Please note: There is a bird called the 'peacock pheasant' but they are pheasants, not peafowl.